 Eric Small believes in giving back to his community.
-Currently, he is on the board of the USC Doheny Eye Institute and a member of the Board of Trustees of Saint John’s Health Center in Santa Monica, the LA Opera and Pepperdine University.
-He serves on the Board of the MS Society, So.
-California Chapter and is a Trustee of the Flora L. Thornton Foundation.
-Previously he served on the boards of Big Brothers of Greater Los Angeles, the City of Hope and the Board of Governors of Cedars-Sinai Medical Center.
+Currently, he is on the board of the USC Doheny Eye Institute and is a member of the board of trustees of Saint John’s Health Center in Santa Monica, the LA Opera and Pepperdine University.
+He serves on the board of the National Multiple Sclerosis Society, Southern California Chapter; and is a trustee of the Flora L. Thornton Foundation.
+Previously he served on the boards of Big Brothers of Greater Los Angeles and the City of Hope and the Board of Governors of Cedars-Sinai Medical Center.

-Born in Avalon, Catalina Island, Eric Small completed his BA at UCLA and earned a Master of Fine Arts at Otis Institute.
-He was diagnosed with MS at 22 and soon after became a serious student of Iyengar Yoga, which helped him with the effects of his illness.
-He has been teaching Iyengar Yoga since the mid-1970′s and has instructed for the Los Angeles Unified School District, the Beverly Hills Adult Education Department and the Iyengar Yoga Institute, Los Angeles.
+Born in Avalon, Catalina Island, Eric Small completed his Bachelor’s at UCLA and earned a Master of Fine Arts at Otis Institute.
+He was diagnosed with multiple sclerosis (MS) at 22 and soon after became a serious student of Iyengar Yoga, which helped him with the effects of his illness.
+He has been teaching Iyengar Yoga since the mid-1970s and has instructed for the Los Angeles Unified School District, the Beverly Hills Adult Education Department and the Iyengar Yoga Institute, Los Angeles.
 He has served on the teaching staffs of Iyengar Yoga conventions, most recently in Paris.
-He frequently travels throughout the US conducting Iyengar Yoga workshops and seminars for both MS and non–MS students and instructors.
-In December 2003, B.K.5.
-Iyengar, personally, awarded Eric with a Senior Teacher credential in Iyengar Yoga.
+He frequently travels throughout the U.S. conducting Iyengar Yoga workshops and seminars for both MS and non–MS students and instructors.
+In December 2003, B.K.S.
+Iyengar personally awarded Eric with a Senior Teacher credential in Iyengar Yoga.

-With the support of the Southern California Chapter of the MS Society the Eric Small Yoga Program has, for the past five years, served hundreds of clients at 13 different sites and is an important part of the regular program offered at the Marilyn Hilton Achievement Center at the UCLA Department of Rehabilitation and Neurology as well as the Veterans’ Hospital, Westwood Campus, in Los Angeles.
+With the support of the Southern California Chapter of the MS Society, the Eric Small Yoga Program has, for the past five years, served hundreds of clients at 13 different sites; it is an important part of the regular program offered at the Marilyn Hilton Achievement Center at the UCLA Department of Rehabilitation and Neurology as well as the Veterans’ Hospital, Westwood Campus, in Los Angeles.

-With his late wife, Flora Thornton, he established the Eric Small Centers for Optimal Living, located at USC, Casa Colima in Pomona, UCLA and Rancho los Amigos in Norwalk.
+With his late wife, Flora Thornton, Eric established the Eric Small Centers for Optimal Living, located at USC; Casa Colima in Pomona, UCLA; and Rancho Los Amigos in Norwalk.